Why is leadership in learning communities so important?

 - achievable – distinct from multi-layered and overwhelming

-- open and accessible – unlike restricted or unavailable
+- open and accessible – not restricted or unavailable

 - empowering for everyone – in contrast to giving rise to feeling unimportant or afraid of being regarded as a failure.